phpvoid/memlay.nvim/README.md

-# memlay.nvim

-Memory layout visualizer for C structs inside Neovim.
+Repo structure looks good.
+The README needs to sound more human and direct.
+Here's a rewrite: markdown# memlay.nvim

+Visualizes C struct memory layout in a Neovim floating window.

-Put your cursor on any struct and hit `<leader>ml`. memlay shows you exactly how the struct is laid out in memory, which bytes are data, which are padding, and how to fix it.
+Hit `<leader>ml` with your cursor inside any struct.
+Shows which bytes are data, which are padding, and how to reorder fields to eliminate waste.

 ---

-## Why
+## The problem

-Padding waste in C structs is invisible and easy to miss.
-A struct like:

 ```c
 struct Foo {